Faceoff between Hanyu and Chen easily goes to Olympic champ - WHIZ News

 “It is something we wanted everybody to enjoy, of course, and we came up with this program,” Hanyu said through an interpreter, though he is fluent in English.
 “It would become an even better program if we have a live audience and the clapping and cheering.
 Everybody is tuning in on the internet and TV, and I can actually feel that, and I am accepting all that energy on the ice when I am skating this program.”

-No, there weren’t fans on hand at the Ericsson Globe due to the coronavirus pandemic.
+No, there weren’t fans on hand at the Ericsson Globe because of the coronavirus pandemic.
 Had they been, they certainly would have littered the ice with the Winnie the Pooh dolls that have become a Hanyu trademark.
 Renowned coach Brian Orser, a Pooh bear in hand holding a yuzu fruit (a Japanese citrus) by the sideboards, leaped high with every brilliant element by his skater.

 “About today’s performance, I am overall very satisfied, but there is still lot of room for improvement that I know,” Hanyu said.
 “This music is full of energy and choreography and I think I was able to put out all of that on the ice today.”